 Taste the mashed potatoes and adjust the salt and pepper to your liking.
 Add more ghee or almond milk if you think they require it.
 Optionally, garnish with fresh chopped chives, ghee and/or freshly ground black pepper and enjoy with your favourite holiday dishes and desserts.

-- 3 lbs white potatoes (Russet, Red, Yukon Gold), chopped into large pieces, peeled or unpeeled
+- 3 pounds white potatoes, Russet, Red, Yukon Gold, chopped into large pieces, peeled or unpeeled

 - 1 head garlic, top third sliced off

-- Pour 1 cup water into the Instant Pot and place the trivet inside.
+- Pour 1 cup water into your 6-quart Instant Pot, 8-quart Instant Pot, or comparable electric pressure cooker and place the trivet inside.
 Put potato pieces on trivet in a nest-like shape.

 - Put the lid on the Instant Pot and set the valve to “Sealing.”
 Press the “Pressure Cook” or “Manual” button and set the timer for 10 minutes.